 Principals must ensure that the staff assigned to these areas understand their data designee roles and responsibilities related to data monitoring, and the need to correct identified errors in a timely manner.
 Designees will receive email notifications that include current Elevate Data Quality monitoring or error reports for the subject areas to which they have been assigned.
-Note that the designee(s) for Enrollment and Scheduling receive an identical scorecard, but the responsibilities for which report(s) they need to follow up are based on designee's assigned role.

-For more information regarding the Elevate Data Quality application, including a Quick Guide and link to a training video, access, roles and responsibilities, refer to REF-6885.6, Elevate Data Quality Tool Policy & Procedures, dated July 31, 2023.
-For additional resources, refer to the data tool.
+For more information regarding the Elevate Data Quality application, including a Quick Guide and link to a training video, access, roles and responsibilities, refer to REF-6885.6, Elevate Data Quality Tool Policy & Procedures.
+For additional resources, refer to the resource links found on the Elevate application home page at http://datatool.lausd.net/.